Selected from 130+ financial institutions that offer high rates, low fees and accessibility.

 These banks and credit unions offer straightforward savings accounts with low fees and competitive interest rates:

 You may think of credit cards when you hear of American Express, but its High Yield Savings account has one of the best rates in the country.
-You’ll also enjoy no monthly fees or minimum balance requirements to open the account.
+You’ll also enjoy $0 monthly fees and you only need $0 to open the account.

 Pros